RafaRomero8/RafaRomero8/README.md

 - 👋 Hi, I’m @RafaRomero8
-- 👀 I’m inteested in Information Technology
+- 👀 I’m inteested in Information Technology and DS